 By 1907, there were petitions to change the name from Braybrook Junction to Sunshine.
 The name Braybrook Junction often got confused with Braybrook which was around 5km away.
 On 6th August 1907, the name was officially changed to Sunshine.

 Sunshine Technical School was established on 7th October 1913.
 The Braybrook shire has grown with its industries and the main moto of the shire was ‘’By Industry’’.
+The industrial history of Sunshine began with the entry of Sunshine Harvester Works.
 In the early to mid-1900’s Sunshine’s development as a township was closely aligned to the growth of Sunshine Harvester Works.
 Sunshine Harvester works also played a key role in the landmark Harvester Judgement of 1907, which is regarded as a benchmark in Australian Labour Law.

 The second Deakin Government in 1906, came up with a New Protection Policy to provide tariff protection to employers in exchange for fair and reasonable wages to employees.
 Two bills, The Customs Tariff Act and the Exercise Tariff Act were introduced in 1906.
 The Excise Tariff Act 1906 contained a provision that the excise would not be payable if the manufacturer paid “fair and reasonable” wages to employees.
 Though McKay’s was just one of the 112 machinery builders, who applied to the Commonwealth Court of Conciliation and Arbitration for a declaration that the wages paid to the employees by the company were fair and reasonable, his application was taken as the test case, his business being the largest.